Graduate Diploma in Professional Accounting

 The Graduate Diploma in Professional Accounting requires the completion of 48 credit points comprising:

-- five core unit of study (30 credit points); and
+- 30 credit points in core unit of study; and

 Core units of study